 Labor isn’t just about earning money, and work isn’t just about toil for the sake of financial reward.
 Most of us want to work — at least in part — in order to make a meaningful contribution to the world.
 We work because we want to have an impact.
 We work in order to satisfy our sense of purpose.

-Automation plays a critical role in bringing this kind of meaning to our work by unburdening us from mundane tasks and repetitions that prevent us from unlocking our true potential.
+Automation plays a critical role in bringing this kind of meaning and satisfaction to our work.
+It does this by unburdening us from mundane tasks and repetitions that prevent us from unlocking our true potential.
 Automation liberates us from drudgery so that we can engage in the work that matters to us.
 Automation creates value for us by giving us more control over our time.

 Most of us default towards a cost-driven model of automation because the results are easily quantifiable, quickly attainable, and immediately rewarded.
 However, once we stop seeing automation as only an opportunity to contain costs or increase revenue, we begin to get a sense of its potential for generating more comprehensive benefits within a holistic business strategy.